vgrigoriu/resume/README.md

 Objective
 ---------
-* to build great teams and great software
+* to keep learning about software engineering while building great software and great teams

 Experience
 ----------